The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 Controversial Restoration Works

-The controversial intervention of Evans gave the site new contours, shapes, and colors, essentially reinventing the area according to his idea of what the place might have looked like.
+Evans’s controversial intervention gave the site new contours, shapes, and colors, essentially reinventing the area according to his idea of what the place might have looked like.

-It was Evans who gave the name Minoan to the civilization, after King Minos.
+Evans gave the name Minoan to the civilization after King Minos.
 Because of his intervention, Evans put Knossos forever at the center of historical discussions.

 He replaced different columns and rebuilt the famous Grand Staircase.
 He also put a roof over the Throne Room and revived the frescoes.

-If you are interested in seeing the real walls, don’t miss a visit to the Archaeological Museum of Heraklion.
+If you want to see the actual walls, don’t miss a visit to the Archaeological Museum of Heraklion.

 Despite the controversy, it would have been extremely difficult to understand what the palace would have looked like without Evans’ conjectural intervention.